percona/pg_tde/documentation/docs/how-to/multi-tenant-setup.md

         Make sure you have obtained the root certificate for the KMIP server and the keypair for the client.
 The client key needs permissions to create / read keys on the server.
 Find the [configuration guidelines for the HashiCorp Vault Enterprise KMIP Secrets Engine :octicons-link-external-16:](https://developer.hashicorp.com/vault/tutorials/enterprise/kmip-engine).

-        For testing purposes, you can use the Cosmian server which enables you to set up required certificates.
+        For testing purposes, you can use the Eviden KMS server which enables you to set up required certificates.
 To use a real KMIP server, make sure to obtain the valid certificates issued by the key management appliance.

         ```sql
         SELECT pg_tde_add_database_key_provider_kmip(